You Already Know This - Your Habits Make The Difference.

 How often do we dismiss people because their habits of processing the world are different from our own?
 How often might we grow — reach a new chapter — if we got into an uncomfortable spot in our brains and explored a new habit of thinking?

-At the risk of encouraging the bad habit of getting swallowed up in You Tube Videos, below are three talks from the best-selling authors and researchers on habits, their formation and the habits of those who succeed.
+At the risk of encouraging the bad habit of getting swallowed up in You Tube Videos, below are three talks plus their bestselling books from these authors and researchers on habits, their formation, and how to succeed.

 TED Talk: Forget Big Change, Start with a Tiny Habit by BJ Fogg.